Downtown Campus, Room E201

 To appeal a parking and traffic citation, please submit a written appeal with specific details within five (5) working days of the violation date.

-The Campus Public Safety Supervisor will make the final decision on your appeal.
+The Campus Public Safety Sergeant will make the final decision on your appeal.
 If you disagree, you can appeal this decision to the Parking Advisory Committee.
 This appeal must be made in writing and delivered to the Campus Public Safety office, Downtown Campus, Room E201.
 The violator will be notified in writing of the Parking Advisory Committee's decision.
 Parking Advisory Committee decisions relative to parking and traffic appeals are final.

 The following reasons are not generally considered as valid extenuating circumstances for an appeal: